-- Supervise the process of selecting schools to enter the projects. - Review and understand the needs of the communities served and oversee the implementation plan for the projects. - Assist in hosting a cadre member from The Rotary Foundation during required site visits. - Travel to project schools to help deliver the physical assets (such as the books, equipment, and other supplies) and may participate in teacher training. - Participate in a scholarship and youth development program career skills workshop and may host groups of students at their workplaces or participate in mentoring activities with individual students. - Ensure the sustainability of the activities and outcomes. - Manage project spending, accounting, and reporting, along with RC Downey. - Maintain frequent communication with RI partners via e-mail, work together to file an accurate and complete final report and independent financial review, and provide ongoing oversight of the project in Guatemala. - Host approximately 50 Rotary volunteers from the U.S. and Canada, who will travel to Guatemala to inaugurate and support the new programs.
+- Supervise the process of selecting schools to enter the projects. - Review and understand the needs of the communities served and oversee the implementation plan for the projects. - Assist in hosting a cadre member from The Rotary Foundation during required site visits. - Travel to project schools to help deliver the physical assets (such as the books, equipment, and other supplies) and may participate in teacher training. - Participate in a youth development program career skills workshop and may host groups of students at their workplaces. - Ensure the sustainability of the activities and outcomes. - Manage project spending, accounting, and reporting, along with RC Calgary. - Maintain frequent communication with RI partners via e-mail, work together to file an accurate and complete final report and independent financial review, and provide ongoing oversight of the project in Guatemala. - Host approximately 50 international Rotary volunteers, who will travel to Guatemala to inaugurate and support the new programs.

 Additionally, Guatemalan Rotarians sit on the GLP Advisory Board.
-This governing body of Rotarians meets multiple times per year to direct a variety of aspects of the project, including reaching out to clubs and districts for financial support, project development, finances, signage, and reviewing and approving the GLP budgets.
+This governing body of Rotarians meets multiple times per year to provide input and advice on behalf of the 100+ sponsor clubs on topics such as project development, signage, and budget.